Expert Reviews – Lake Nakuru NP

 4/5

-Some parks just make you feel good when you are on safari – in Lake Nakuru NP, the animals almost look as if they’re smiling… It’s no wonder the park is so popular, with its dramatic Rift Valley views, rich wildlife population (four of the Big 5 – no elephants) and variety of birdlife, including great flocks of pelicans.
-The habitat here is really varied (woodland, savannah, mountains, the lakeshore) which makes cruising around on a safari all the more interesting.
-And even better is that you have a great chance of spotting rhino – or so I’m told, I never saw any.
+Some parks just make you feel good when you are on safari – in Lake Nakuru NP, the animals almost look as if they’re smiling… It’s no wonder the park is so popular, with its dramatic Rift Valley views, rich wildlife population (four of the Big 5 – no elephants) and variety of birdlife, including great flocks of pelicans and sometimes flamingos.
+The habitat here is really varied (woodland, savannah, mountains, the lakeshore), which makes cruising around on a safari all the more interesting.
+And even better is that you have a great chance of spotting rhino – or so I’m told (I’ve never seen any).

 I was lucky enough to see the famed tree-climbing lions though, one with its head poking out the top of a squat acacia and the other crouched on a lower branch.
 Who says lions don’t climb trees?
 Here they do!

-The flamingos used to be a big drawcard of this park – unfortunately most departed for richer feeding grounds a few years ago, however the lakeshore is still a rich repository of birdlife, and birders have hundreds of different species to discover.
+The flamingos used to be a big drawcard of this park.
+Most departed for richer feeding grounds a few years ago due to rising water levels, but small flocks are still quite often seen here.
+Apart from flamingos, the lakeshore is a rich repository of other birdlife, and birders have hundreds of different species to discover.

 This is a park I would definitely spend more time in and I recommend a couple of days here at least.